piotrnajda3000/todo-app/README.md

 I'm sure there's a better way for the relationships and changes here.

+StorageEvent